jpvantassel/swprepost/README.md

 `GroundModel` may even be of use to those working in the Geotechnical or Geophysical fields, but who do not perform surface wave inversions.

-If you use `SWprepost` in your research or consulting we ask you please cite the
+If you use _swprepost_ in your research or consulting we ask you please cite the
 following:

 > Joseph Vantassel.
 (2020). jpvantassel/swprepost: latest (Concept).
 Zenodo.